 There aren’t many ski resorts like Tomamu in the world, being nestled within a pristine national park and blessed with bundles of fluffy powder during the winter.
 Whatever your first impressions might be, once you stay here you’ll realize just how much of a unique and amazing experience this place serves up!
 Not only does Tomamu cater well for expert off-piste skiers, there’s also a nice balance of beginner, intermediate, and advanced groomed trails to keep families of all skiing abilities happy.
 There's an indoor wave pool, church made out of ice, sledding, snow rafting, snowmobile rides, and the list continues.

 Kiroro is a modern Japanese ski resort that enjoys all the benefits of a well-thought-out layout and a top-notch lift system.
 It’s perfectly suited for destination skiers ready to spend all day on the mountain, then ski right back into their hotel at the bottom of the slopes.
-In fact, that’s your only option at this purpose-built ski resort, because there really is little to do outside of your hotel at night.
-It’s true that not much English is spoken here but if epic skiing is your number one priority, this place is an absolute gem.
+Not to mention, the resort's non-skiing activities including tubing and the Snow Bubble Ball make it a great family-friendly option.
+It’s true that not as much English is spoken here but if epic skiing is your number one priority, this place is an absolute gem.

 What makes Kagura so special is the stuff that lies beyond the boundaries - the off-piste tree runs, snow drenched peaks and exceptional powder.
 Although Kagura is relatively unknown to the international ski world, it means you won’t find many crowds on the mountain here.
 It really is a hidden gem considering how much amazing backcountry there is to explore, with much of it perfectly suited for a skier’s first foray into a powder-filled wilderness.
 The only downside to this high altitude is the freezing temperatures and wind chill, so just make sure you wrap up warm!